Bite Me The Show About Edibles

 The Shennong Bencao Jing describes cannabis used medicinally, believed to have been infused in teas for pain and inflammation.

 The Atharva Veda records the first cannabis infusion: Bhang, a milk-based drink used in spiritual and medicinal contexts.
+Still made and consumed today.

 Cannabis-infused oils appear in Egyptian records for pain relief.
 Ancient Greek texts mention cannabis-infused wine and medicinal extracts.

 Raw cannabis contains THCA and CBDA, the inactive acid forms of THC and CBD.
-Without heat, these compounds have no psychoactive effect.
+Without heat, those compounds have no psychoactive effect.
 Decarboxylation converts them into their active forms through controlled heat applied before the infusion process begins.

 | Step | Temperature | Duration | Notes |